 - Prekindergarten is a 10 month, 12 to 15 hour a week program.
 Start and end dates for prekindergarten coincide with the regular school calendar. - Home visits at the beginning of the year are part of the program.
 With travel time, home visits may take up to 1 hour.
-Based on this, teachers and EAs can make at least

-- 5 home visits a day.
+Based on this, teachers and EAs can make at least 5 home visits a day.
 A program starting with 15 children (for example) may require 3 days of home visits.
-Teachers with more children (2 classes) will require more time; teachers with fewer children will require less time. - For 2015-2016, home visits may be scheduled to begin on September 1st.
+Teachers with more children (2 classes) will require more time; teachers with fewer children will require less time. - Home visits may be scheduled to begin on August 29.
 Following completion of the majority of home visits, prekindergarten begins.
-Schools will have different start dates depending on the number of home visits. - Some teachers prefer to have a staggered entry with half of the children beginning on the first day, half the second day, and all of the children on the third day. - The required time for prekindergarten is 12 to 15 hours a week which includes family engagement time. - Prekindergarten has the same June end date as all elementary classrooms.
+Schools will have different start dates depending on the number of home visits. - Teachers with one PreK program should start no later than September 11, 2017.
+Teachers with two PreK programs should start no later than September 13, 2017. - Some teachers prefer to have a staggered entry with half of the children beginning on the first day, half the second day, and all of the children on the third day. - The required time for prekindergarten is 6 hours per day or 12 to 15 hours a week which includes family engagement time. - Prekindergarten has the same June end date as all elementary classrooms.